Interview answer drill

 Practical scenario

 A product page needs recommendations, inventory, and pricing from separate APIs.
-Running them sequentially with await adds unnecessary latency, while Promise combinators make concurrency explicit and easier to maintain.
+Running them sequentially with await adds unnecessary latency, while Promise combinators make fan-out/fan-in concurrency explicit.
+Meanwhile, product detail fetches may need one shared in-flight Promise so two widgets do not trigger duplicate requests.

 Common pitfalls